D- 99-04: Systems Approach Based Oriental Fruit Moth Certification Program

 A Canadian Permit to Import issued under the Plant Protection Regulations is not required.

 A federal Phytosanitary Certificate is required.
-This document must be issued under the authority of the National Plant Protection Organization and must accompany each shipment imported into British Columbia.
+This document must be issued under the authority of the National Plant Protection Organization and must accompany each shipment imported into BC.
 The following additional declaration must appear on the certificate:

 "The fruit in this shipment was produced under the Systems Approach based Oriental Fruit Moth Certification Program."

-Regulated commodities entering British Columbia in transit to out of province destinations must transit under Canada Customs Bond or meet British Columbia entry requirements.
+Regulated commodities entering British Columbia in transit to out of province destinations must remain unopened and must transit BC directly and expeditiously to the destination province.

 Shipments may be subject to inspection and sampling by CFIA on arrival to determine if pests are present.
 5% of the boxes must be randomly selected and examined.
 Any fruit showing signs of pest damage shall be cut and examined.
 All pests found will be identified to determine if quarantine pests are present.
 The shipment may be placed under Notice of Quarantine pending the results of a laboratory identification.